cogeotiff/rio-tiler/README.md

 > (3, 256, 256)
 ```

-## Requester-pays Buckets

-On AWS, `sentinel2`, `sentinel1`, and `cbers` dataset are stored in a `requester-pays` bucket, meaning the cost of GET, LIST requests will be charged to the users.
-For rio-tiler to work with those buckets, you'll need to set `AWS_REQUEST_PAYER="requester"` in your environement.

 ## Partial reading on Cloud hosted dataset

 Rio-tiler perform partial reading on local or distant dataset, which is why it will perform best on Cloud Optimized GeoTIFF (COG).